-New to the scene, the Galaxy Buds 2 retains most of the series’ hallmarks, including an ergonomic design, strong sound, and a compact charging case.
-Samsung also added active noise cancellation and adjustable ambient listening, two features you won’t find on many $150 wireless earbuds.
+That said, the Galaxy Buds 2 retains most of the series’ hallmarks, including an ergonomic design, strong sound, and a compact charging case.
+Samsung also added active noise cancellation and adjustable ambient listening, two features you won’t find on many $150 wireless earbuds — though they can also be found on the Samsung Galaxy Buds 2 Pro.

 - The best wireless earbuds you can buy